jonnyz32/ATM/phase2/README.txt

 When cloning our program, it needs to be setup such that group_0331 is the working directory.
 Otherwise, our relative file paths will not work.
 ATM_machine is the top level module and it is where you should run the program from.
-You will interact will the console to use this program.
-It will give you prompts of what to type in.
+You will interact with the GUI to use this program.

 When first running the program, you will need to login as bankManager using the
 username: manager and password: password.
 From the bank manager's account you have the